RiccaRomano/TimeSeriesEEG/README.md

 ## Description

 This work implements a suite of autoregressive time-series models to describe and predict EEG responses to randomly alternating visual stimuli.
+The available code performs the following tasks:

+1. Calculates the autocorrelation (ACF), partial autocorrelation (PACF), and power spectrum of a candidate signal
+2. Constructs four models: AR, ARX, ARMAX, and SARMAX
+3. Performs an AIC search for optimal model orders against the candidate signal, using AR and MA lag indices according to signficance on the PACF and ACF plots
+4. Extracts the optimal model order for each model type (AR, ARX, ARMAX, SARMAX) and constructs an optimal estimated model
+5. Fits each model type to the in-sample period and forecasts into the out-of-sample period
+6. Measures forecasting accuracy via Pearson's correlation, power spectrum esimation (Welch's method), and by a histogram mean-squared error approach.

 ## Code Architecture

-Preliminary data analysis of one candidate signal is contained in the

 ## Dependencies